Skip to content

 6 Center of Health: Sunflower Seeds - Healthy Energy Providers, https://www.zentrum-der-gesundheit.de/ernaehrung/lebensmittel/oelsaaten/sonnenblumenkerne.
 [22.12.2021].

-7 Center for Health: Essential fatty acids, https://www.zentrum-der-gesundheit.de/ernaehrung/naehrstoffe/fette-uebersicht/fettsaeuren.
+7 Center for Health: Essential Fatty Acids, https://www.zentrum-der-gesundheit.de/ernaehrung/naehrstoffe/fette-uebersicht/fettsaeuren.
 [22.12.2021].

 8 Deutsche Gesellschaft für Ernährung e.
-V.: Evidence-based guideline on fat intake and prevention of selected diet-related diseases, https://www.dge.de/fileadmin/public/doc/ws/ll-fett/v2/Gesamt-DGE-Leitlinie-Fett-2015.pdf.
+V.: Evidence-based guideline Fat intake and prevention of selected diet-related diseases, https://www.dge.de/fileadmin/public/doc/ws/ll-fett/v2/Gesamt-DGE-Leitlinie-Fett-2015.pdf.
 [22.12.2021].

 9 Deutsche Gesellschaft für Ernährung e.
-V.: Supplement to the position of the German Nutrition Society regarding population groups with special nutritional needs, https://www.dge.de/wissenschaft/weitere-publikationen/dge-position/vegane-ernaehrung/?L=0.
-[22.12.2021].
+V.: Supplement to the position of the German Nutrition Society regarding population groups with special nutritional needs, https://www.dge.de/wissenschaft/weitere-publikationen/dge-position/vegane-ernaehrung/?L=0 [Dec.
+22, 2021].

-Coffee box Suggestions for improvement Newsletter
+Coffee box Suggestions for improvement

-* Links with asterisks are so-called Affiliate linksIf you click on it and buy something, you automatically and actively support my work with CareElite.de, as I receive a small share of the proceeds - and of course nothing changes in the product price.
-Many thanks for your support and best regards, Christoph!
+* Links with asterisks are so-called affiliate links.
+If you click on it and buy something, you automatically and actively support my work with CareElite.de, because I get a small share of the sales revenue - and of course the product price does not change.
+Thank you for your support and best regards, Christoph!

 Julian Hölzer